starling-foundries/zilliqa-bouncer/README.md

 # The Zilliqa-Bouncer Project

+## Maintenance note:
+This repository has been archived due to challenges surrounding the use of the typescript compiler with the zilliqa-js-sdk.
+Please see `starling-foundries/bouncer.js` for a functioning bouncer.

 ## Goals:

 * To implement a generic meta transaction bouncer proxy inspired by [austingriffith]() and [tsuzukits]() ethereum implementations but integrated into the [Zilliqa-native tooling](https://github.com/Zilliqa/Zilliqa-JavaScript-Library).